liam-kelley/fish-detector/datasets/DCASE24/README.md

 # DCASE 24 Development set

-You can download the DCASE24 Development set here.
+You can download and unzip the DCASE24 Development set here.
+This can be done automatically via the data preparation script in the root folder.